 Customers can be fickle.
 This is a hard truth that businesses have to face, especially with not-so-true cliches floating around like “the customer is always right.”
 While the cliche may not be right, there’s no denying that with so many choices available to customers today that it puts them firmly in the driver’s seat.
+That’s why building customer relationships is so important to your business.

 Take a moment to think.
 Are there any businesses or sales associates that you’re loyal to because of some sort of relationship there?
 I could never go to a different clothing tailor because I’ve chatted with mine regularly for years, and even though five kickboxing studios have opened near me I’d never abandon mine because of the personal relationships I have with the trainers